odys-z/semantic-jserv/README.md

 Further explanation about semantics patterns will be added in the future.
 Sorry about the inconvenient.

+#TODOs
+Semantic-jserv is initially created as a web application, it's always been included as WAR in jserv-sample's deployment assembly properties page, resulting classes not found at runtime.

 #### See wiki for more information